Zotolok/Front-End/Results_Summary/README.md

 ### Continued development

 I think this project was a good practice.
-I enhanced as much as I could with my current knowledge.
-So, I think that I just need to review it to understanding everything I did and used to build the project.
+I enhanced it as much as I could with my current knowledge.
+So, I think that I just need to review it to fully understand everything I did and used to build the project.

 ### Useful resources